Pachomius the Great: Life

-Pachomius was born in 292 in the Thebaid (near modern-day Luxor, Egypt) to pagan parents.
+Pachomius was born in c.
+292 in Thebaid (near modern-day Luxor, Egypt) to pagan parents.
 According to his hagiography, at age 21, Pachomius was swept up against his will in a Roman army recruitment drive, a common occurrence during this period of turmoil and civil war.
 With several other youths, he was put onto a ship that floated down the Nile and arrived at Thebes in the evening.
 Here he first encountered local Christians, who customarily brought food and comfort daily to the conscripted troops.
 This made a lasting impression, and Pachomius vowed to investigate Christianity further when he got out.
-He was able to leave the army without ever having to fight, was converted and baptized (314).
+He was able to leave the army without ever having to fight.
+He moved to the village of Sheneset (Chenoboskion) in Upper Egypt and was converted and baptized in 314.

 Pachomius then came into contact with several well known ascetics and decided to pursue that path under the guidance of the hermit named Palaemon (317).
 One of his devotions, popular at the time, was praying with his arms stretched out in the form of a cross.
 After studying seven years with Palaemon, Pachomius set out to lead the life of a hermit near St. Anthony of Egypt, whose practices he imitated until Pachomius heard a voice in Tabennisi that told him to build a dwelling for the hermits to come to.
 An earlier ascetic named Macarius had created a number of proto-monasteries called lavra, or cells, where holy men who were physically or mentally unable to achieve the rigors of Anthony's solitary life would live in a community setting.
+According to the Bohairic Life of Pachomius (17), while Pachomius was praying at the deserted village of Tabennisi, he heard a voice calling him, saying, "Pachomius, Pachomius, struggle, dwell in this place and build a monastery; for many will come to you to become monks with you, and they will profit their souls."
+Later, while praying at night after a day of harvesting reeds with his brother on a small island, Pachomius had another vision of an angel saying to him three times, "Pachomius, Pachomius, the Lord's will is [for you] to minister to the race of men and to unite them to himself" (Bohairic Life of Pachomius 22).